-Residents of Poznan welcome the Soviet liberator tankers sitting on the IS-2 heavy tank.
+Residents of Poznan salute Soviet liberating tankers sitting on a heavy tank IS-2.
 1st Belorussian Front

 75 years ago, the Vistula-Oder offensive operation began, one of the most successful and large-scale offensives of the Red Army during the Great Patriotic War.
 Soviet troops liberated a significant part of Poland west of the Vistula, captured the bridgehead on the Oder and ended up 60 km from Berlin.

 The situation on the eve of the offensive

 By the beginning of 1945, the military-political situation in the world and in Europe had developed in favor of the countries of the anti-Hitler coalition.
 The grand victories of the Soviet Union over the German bloc in 1944 had a decisive influence on the further development of World War II.
 The Third Reich was left without allies.
 Italy, Romania, Bulgaria and Finland left the Nazi bloc and entered the war with Germany.
 The Allies maintained a strategic initiative.
 Since the summer of 1944, Berlin has been fighting on two fronts.
 The Red Army was advancing from the east, and the Americans, British and French from the west.